Davy Crockett: Tennessee militia service

 Andrew Jackson was appointed major general of the Tennessee militia in 1802.
-The Fort Mims massacre occurred near Mobile, Mississippi Territory on August 30, 1813 and became a rallying cry for the Creek War.
-On September 20, Crockett left his family and enlisted as a scout for an initial term of 90 days with Francis Jones's Company of Mounted Rifleman, part of the Second Regiment of Volunteer Mounted Riflemen.
+The Fort Mims massacre occurred near Mobile, Mississippi Territory, on August 30, 1813, and became a rallying cry for the Creek War.
+On September 20, Crockett left his family and enlisted as a scout for a term of 90 days with Francis Jones's Company of Mounted Rifleman, part of the Second Regiment of Volunteer Mounted Riflemen.
 They served under Colonel John Coffee in the war, marching south into present-day Alabama and taking an active part in the fighting.
 Crockett often hunted wild game for the soldiers, and felt better suited to that role than killing Creek warriors.
 He served until December 24, 1813.

 The War of 1812 was being waged concurrently with the Creek War.
-After the Treaty of Fort Jackson in August 1814, Andrew Jackson, now with the U.S. Army, wanted the British forces ousted from Spanish Florida and asked for support from the Tennessee militia.
+After the Treaty of Fort Jackson in August 1814, Andrew Jackson, then with the U.S. Army, wanted the British forces ousted from Spanish Florida and asked for support from the Tennessee militia.
 Crockett re-enlisted as third sergeant for a six-month term with the Tennessee Mounted Gunmen under Captain John Cowan on September 28, 1814.
 Crockett's unit saw little of the main action because they were days behind the rest of the troops and were focused mostly on foraging for food.
 Crockett returned home in December.
 He was still on a military reserve status until March 1815, so he hired a young man to fulfill the remainder of his service.

 Public career

 In 1817, Crockett moved the family to new acreage in Lawrence County, where he first entered public office as a commissioner helping to configure the new county's boundaries.
 On November 25, the state legislature appointed him county justice of the peace.
 On March 27, 1818, he was elected lieutenant colonel of the Fifty-seventh Regiment of Tennessee Militia, defeating candidate Daniel Matthews for the position.
 By 1819, Crockett was operating multiple businesses in the area and felt his public responsibilities were beginning to consume so much of his time and energy that he had little left for either family or business.
 He resigned from the office of justice of the peace and from his position with the regiment.
+He was a member of the National Republican Party (also known as Anti-Jacksonians) before joining the Whig Party in 1833.